syncfusion-content/xamarin-docs/Xamarin/DataGrid/MVVM.md

         public double CellTextSize
         {
             get { return cellTextSize; }
+            set
+            {
-            set { this.TextSize = value; RaisePropertyChanged("CellTextSize"); }
+                this.TextSize = value;
+                RaisePropertyChanged("CellTextSize");
             }
+        }

         public ViewModel()
         {
            this.CellTextSize = 20;
         }

 {% endhighlight %}

-## Binding PickerColumn ItemsSource from ViewModel
+## Binding PickerColumn ItemsSource from ViewModel in Xamarin.Forms DataGrid

-Bind any collection to the [GridPickerColumn.ItemsSource](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridPickerColumn~ItemsSource.html) to display a list of items in the `GridPickerColumn` when entering edit mode using the below code snippet.
+Using the below code snippet, bind any collection to the [GridPickerColumn.ItemsSource](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridPickerColumn~ItemsSource.html) property to display a list of items in the `GridPickerColumn` when entering edit mode.

 {% highlight xaml %}